cvc5/ethos/user_manual.md

 ## <a name="opaque"></a>The :opaque annotation

-The attribute `:opaque` can be used to denote that an argument to a function should not be considered a child of that function, but instead intuitively considered to be an index of that function.
+The attribute `:opaque` can be used to denote that a distinguished argument to a function.
+In particular, functions with opaque arguments intuitively can be considered a *family* of functions indexed by their opaque arguments.
 An example of this annotation is the following:

 ```
 (declare-type Array (Type Type))
-(declare-const @array_deq_diff
+(declare-const @array_diff
    (-> (!
 Type :var T :implicit) (!
 Type :var U :implicit)
    (!
 (Array T U) :opaque)
    (!
 (Array T U) :opaque)